-- Aviation CO2 emissions data is prepared using the EUROCONTROL Base of Aircraft Data (BADA) models and data.
+• Aviation CO2 emissions data is prepared using the Eurocontrol Base of Aircraft Data (BADA) models and data.
 This product has been made available by the European Organisation for the Safety of Air Navigation (EUROCONTROL).
-All rights reserved. - We have implemented the BADA aircraft performance and fuel models in an in-house toolset called NEMO (NATS Environmental Model).
-NEMO is used to calculate fuel burn for all aircraft trajectories held within our data warehouse. - To make comparisons between a current procedural profile and a proposed procedural profile (for example for Airspace Efficiency Database), we have also created a Profile Generating Tool that uses the BADA aircraft performance data to generate 4D flight profiles.
+All rights reserved.

+We have implemented the BADA aircraft performance and fuel models in an in-house toolset called NEMO (NATS Environmental Model).
+NEMO is used to calculate fuel burn for all aircraft trajectories held within the our data warehouse.

+- To make comparisons between a current procedural profile and a proposed procedural profile (for example for Airspace Efficiency Database), we have also created a Profile Generating Tool that uses the BADA aircraft performance data to generate 4D flight profiles.
 NEMO is also used to calculate the fuel burn for these simulated procedural profiles. - NEMO calculates the fuel using: altitude; speed; aircraft type; phase of flight (i.e. cruise, climb or descent); and aircraft mass.
 NEMO uses these inputs combined with the BADA performance models to calculate the mean fuel flow for each radar point. - Simulated trajectories, from the Profile Generating Tool, are defined by a series of 'flight legs' sections of the flight profile for which the height, speed and phase of flight of the aircraft is constant.
 NEMO uses the same inputs (altitude, speed, aircraft type, phase of flight, aircraft mass) and BADA performance models and calculates the fuel flow for each flight leg. - The Oceanic Air Traffic Simulator (OATS) is a bespoke fast-time simulation model which estimates the environmental performance of flights crossing the North Atlantic under various operational concepts.
 The tool simulates daily demand and optimises the routes for total fuel burn, using meteorological data to adjust aircraft speed, flight time and calculates the changes to fuel burn as a result of airspace network changes. - The FUA profile generating tool was developed to improve the accuracy of Special Use Areas usage and maximise network efficiency for airlines.
 The tool analyses the relevant airspace sectors and calculates the benefits.

 5.5.
-Types of operational changes assessed
+Types of operational changes and assessment methodologies

 On an on-going basis we operate a number of different project types which contribute to the enabled savings through planned and tactical changes.
+These initiatives are from small-scale projects, large airspace change projects, new tools and tactical improvements, detailed below.
+For all changes that can affect airline flight planning, the benefit to fuel uplift is also calculated and claimed.

 5.5.1.
-Airspace Efficiency Database
+Small projects

-Airspace Efficiency Database (AED) changes are small-scale proposed changes that relate to routings or level restrictions, usually developed by controllers at our units.
+Often referred to as Airspace Efficiency Database (AED) changes, these small projects relate to routings or level restrictions, usually developed by controllers at our units.
 For example, a minor re-definition of a high-level route to remove a dog-leg, or raising a standing agreement level for traffic to improve fuel efficiency.
 The methodology for calculating the change in fuel burn is to compare the current planned route to the proposed planned route.
 We enable fuel benefits through AEDs by making changes to the airspace structure, within controlled airspace.
 As such the enabled savings performance reported is based on changes to planned routes.
 The metric is not designed to validate emission reductions based on actual flight routes taken.